 Examples of past Science in the Arts Challenge winners, see Science the Arts: Fused Glass, Science in the Arts DNA, Hidden Attraction: Ferrofluid and Paint.
 Creating a video for the Science in the Arts Challenge is no longer a requirement.

-The Science in the Arts Challenge winner will be announced prior to the awards presentation of the WV Social Studies Fair.
+The Science in the Arts Challenge winner will be announced prior to the awards presentation of the WV Science and Engineering Fair.